shrik3/schnitzel.nvim/README.md

 # What is
-schnitzel.nvim is my personal IDE-like neovim configuration.
+schnitzel.nvim is my personal neovim configuration.
 ![preview](https://github.com/shrik3/schnitzel.nvim/blob/lazy/preview.png)

 **Should I use it?**